 The gas is ionized by the sun's radiation.
 Pushed away from the sun, it is visible as a bluish gas tail following the streamlines of the solar wind.

 The yellow-white dust tail, in contrast, is more spread out and bowed along the path of the comet.

 Visibility of Comet C/2020 F3 (NEOWISE)

 Comet C/2020 F3 (NEOWISE) is now visible from the northern hemisphere.
 Right after it gets dark after sunset, it can be seen in the North.

-Most people will recognize the Big Dipper high up North in the night sky.
+Most people will recognize the Big Dipper high up north in the night sky.
 NEOWISE is located underneath the right edge of the Big Dipper.

-It can be best viewed with a pair of binoculars in a dark place, such as the mountains or the desert.
+It can best be viewed with a pair of binoculars in a dark place, such as the mountains or the desert.
 In any case, try to get outside the

 big cities, or else it will be difficult to see NEOWISE.